zach-chairez/New-Site/content/post/cifar-10-tutorial/index.md

 We predicted  70.49 % correct using 3 Convolutional Layers and 3 Fully Connected Layers
 ```

+The prediction accuracy of our model was 70.49% which is similar to the prediction accuracies from the previous section.
+In the next section, we'll add a fourth convolutional layer and explore the differences in performance.

 ### 2.1) 4 Convolutional Layers - 3 Fully Connected Layers

+In this section, we'll add a fourth convolutional layer to our model for a total of four convolutional layers and three fully connected layers.
+In addition, we'll change the filter size in the last two convolutional layers from $5 \times 5$'s to $2 \times 2$'s.
+The neurons per hidden convolutional layer are similar to the previous sections.

 ```python
 import torch.nn as nn